BitcoinDesign/Guide/guide/contribute/review.md

 Peer-review is fundamental for open-source projects.
 The review process happens in the open, and anyone can preview and assess proposed changes.

 Reviewing is a great entry point for new contributors.
-By inspecting others' work, you can get a better insight into the project, familiarize yourself with our processes and learn about Bitcoin.
+By inspecting others' work, you can get a better insight into the project, familiarize yourself with our processes and learn about bitcoin.

 {% include youtube.html id="OXPReIz9HMs" %}